crazyscot/tangent-lightroom/README.md

 colour corrections to, it's so much faster to put the controls on a hardware panel than it is to use the mouse.

 Professional film and video colour graders use hardware control surfaces all the time.
+Broadcast (video) engineers do something very similar with their CCUs.

 ## System requirements